dermeister0/candy/docs/flow.rst

     Every call of action retries up to numberOfTries times if any subclass of exceptions occures.
 There is a delay between calls.

-.. function:: void Raise<TEventArgs>(TEventArgs e, object sender, ref EventHandler<TEventArgs> eventDelegate)
+.. function:: void Raise<TEventArgs>(object sender, TEventArgs e, ref EventHandler<TEventArgs> eventDelegate)

     Helps to raise event handlers.